HOW CAN CONSUMERS KNOW THAT YOUR PRODUCTS ARE TRULY ORGANIC?

 Fair Trade is inherent in organic trade.
 We are ECO SOCIAL certified, which is a fair trade and environmental certification formed specifically for the organic industry.
 We were the first company in Australasia to become Eco-Social certified.
 Eco-Social has a commitment to transparency and non hierarchical decisions taken at the level of the farmer community.

-Packaging has been a major focus for us and an area which we want to continuously improve on.
+Our commitment to sustainability doesn’t end once we source our ingredients, and packaging is an area where we can have a big influence.
+Packaging has been a major focus for us and an area that we strive to continuously improve on.

 Our main objective is to deliver products of the highest quality, in prime condition, until it gets to the consumers to ensure that all the resources and energy going into producing each authentically grown ingredient do not go to waste.

-For many of our manufactured foods our first choice is glass.
-However for many of our ingredients, as they are not treated in any way or do not contain additives to prolong shelf-life, a plastic bag currently offers the protection we need against insects (always in search of a good meal!), moisture and oxygen, as well as handling most efficiently without damages throughout our supply chain.
+For many of our manufactured foods our first choice is glass, but for many of our ingredients, a plastic bag currently offers the protection we need against insects (always in search of a good meal!), moisture and oxygen, as well as handling most efficiently without damages throughout our supply chain.

 WHAT CANNED PRODUCTS ARE BPA FREE?